ReCodEx/cleaner/README.md

 `argparse` library for processing command line arguments.

-It is a simple script which checks the cache folder, possibly deletes old files and then ends.
+It is a simple script which checks the cache folder, possibly deletes old files (based on last modification times) and then ends.
 This means that the cleaner has to be run repeatedly, for example using cron, systemd timer or Windows task scheduler.
-For proper function of the cleaner a suitable cronning interval has to be used.
+For proper function of the cleaner a suitable cron interval has to be used.
 It is recommended to use 24 hour interval which is sufficient enough for intended usage.
 The value is set in the configuration file of the cleaner.

-## Enable last access timestamp

-**Linux:**

-- open `/etc/fstab` as administrator
-- filesystem which will be used as `ReCodEx` cache has to have `strictatime` option specified
-- more on this subject can be found [here](https://en.wikipedia.org/wiki/Stat_%28system_call%29#Criticism_of_atime)

-**Windows:**

-- start `cmd` with administrator permissions
-- run following command `fsutil behavior set disablelastaccess 0`
-- restart computer and last time access timestamps should be functional

 ## How to run it